destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react-native/basics.md

 ## 📦 ReactNative / Lists

-Very often we using virtual list components to render some results from B/E
+You need to know how to render virtual list component from Backend

 ### 🎓 Learn